-Prof. Kim Q. Do is a neurobiologist, director of the Center for Psychiatric Neuroscience (Department of Psychiatry, Lausanne University Hospital) and head of the Unit for Research in Schizophrenia (URS).Her major interest lies in bridging basic neuroscience with problems of clinical psychiatry.
+Prof. Kim Q. Do trained as a chemist and neurobiologist; she is head of the Unit for Research in Schizophrenia (URS, Center for Psychiatric Neuroscience, Department of Psychiatry, Lausanne University Hospital), and was director of the Center for Psychiatric Neuroscience between 2013 and 2019.Her major interest lies in bridging basic neuroscience with problems of clinical psychiatry.

-As director of the Center for Psychiatric Neuroscience and in addition to her research activities, Prof. Kim Q. Do also works on professional education and public outreach towards better care and cure of major psychiatric disorders.
+In addition to her research activities, Prof. Kim Q. Do also works on professional education and public outreach towards better care and cure of major psychiatric disorders.
 Furthermore, she has established fruitful collaboration with researchers in the United States, Canada, Brazil, Australia, China and several European countries.

-Prof. Do has authored over 120 scientific papers, is currently serving on the editorial boards of The International Journal of Neuropsychopharmacology and npj Schizophrenia, and sat on advisory/evaluation committees of many institutions, among which the Swiss National Science Foundation (CH), Fondation pour la Recherche Médicale (F), The Wellcome Trust (UK), Medical Research Council (UK), National Institute of Health (USA), and National Science Foundation (USA).
-She received the NARSAD Independent Investigator Award from the Brain & Behavior Research Foundation (USA) in 2006, the NARSAD Distinguished Investigator Award in 2010, and, in 2018, the SIRS Outstanding Basic Science Award from the Schizophrenia International Research Society as well as the Elsevier SeniorSchizophrenia ResearchAward from the American publisher Elsevier.
+Prof. Do has authored over 350 scientific publications, is serving on the editorial boards of several journals in the field of biological psychiatry, and sat on advisory/evaluation committees of many institutions, among which the Swiss National Science Foundation (CH), Fondation pour la Recherche Médicale (F), The Wellcome Trust (UK), Medical Research Council (UK), National Institute of Health (USA), and National Science Foundation (USA).
+She is member of the Executive Committee of the Schizophrenia International Research Society (SIRS) and the Swiss Society of Biological Psychiatry (SSBP) as well as member of the ECNP Review Board (European College of Neuropsychopharmacology).